• Skip to primary navigation

 Bathrooms – The bathrooms are extremely well-kept for a public beach.
 There are flush toilets with toilet paper, soap, and running water.
 There is also a shower area near the parking lot to wash off the sand.

 Picnic tables and Playground – Near the bathrooms is a covered picnic area with plenty of picnic tables.
 It’s on the hill so you’re treated to incredible ocean views while you eat.
-There is also a playground area suitable for younger kids.

 Covered Picnic Area near Palmilla Public Beach